 As property management is an ongoing service your clients will be look for a high quality service throughout your relationship.
 This means good communication, keeping everyone up to speed and ensuring that everything runs smoothly.
 If you’re also acting as a letting agent then your clients will rely on you to find suitable tenants quickly, so a high level of marketing and visibility within the local areas is absolutely essential in order to satisfy your clients' demands.
 If you can quickly find tenants and then ensure tenancies run smoothly on a long-term basis then clients will continue to use your services.

 Start-up costs can either be at the lower or higher end of the scale depending on what business you are exactly setting up and the services you intend to offer.
+For a detailed list of business start up costs, read our Guide to Business Startup Costs here.
 A property management company could be started up from home – all you really need is an office and the ability to travel around to visit properties and clients.
 If you intend to also act as a letting agent (which many property management companies do) then your costs can be considerably higher.
 Most letting agents have prominent high-street offices in order to attract the attention of prospective tenants and provide strong visibility and accessibility within the local area.
 As such, rent on such premises can be expensive.
 You will also need to budget for marketing, admin and insurance.
 Printing and mailing costs, admin and telephone costs can be especially expensive in a property management business due to the volume of paperwork and communication involved in the work.

 Your next step